 As you can see, romantic tropes can be exciting, swoon-worthy moments in our favorite films and shows.
 Clever, creative uses are important for us to buy into the story telling.
 These 10 romantic movies and shows are just a few that did justice to the romantic trope!

 What movies and TV Shows best use your favorite romantic trope?
 Share them in the comments below!
 Want more?
-Check out the related posts links!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Check out the related posts links!Pin this article to read later!
+And make sure to follow us on Pinterest.